iratefun/developer_infobase/philosophy/axioms.md

 46. Libraries are loaded by importing an async function named load().
 47. Avoid opaque definitions.
 Define in rigid semantics.
 48. Definitions should seek to be natural.
-49. process.irf_core contains shared process resources.
+49. process.project_core contains shared process resources.
-50. All processes, workers, and threads have their own process.irf_core.
+50. All processes, workers, and threads have their own process.project_core.
-51. process.irf_core.deps contains loaded dependencies (such as those loaded via require/import).
+51. process.project_core.deps contains loaded dependencies (such as those loaded via require/import).
 52. The developers role is sarcosanct to any success.
 53. All runnable projects import the prcr__custom_utilities__util library as a first library.
 54. All projects must have a unique UUID value that never changes.